What is non-small cell lung cancer?

 Start and spread of lung cancer

-Lung cancer can start in the lining of the bronchi or in other parts of the lung.
 Lung cancers are thought to start as areas of pre-cancerous changes in the lung.
 These changes are not a mass or tumor.
 They can’t be seen on an x-ray and they don’t cause symptoms.

 At some point, cancer cells can break away and spread to other parts of the body in a process called metastasis.
 Lung cancer can be a life-threatening disease because it often spreads in this way before it is found.